-Apple, Walmart, Etsy, Amazon, ASOS and Zappos are some of the eCommerce companies who mastered the art of building the best shopping cart experience.
+Apple, Walmart, Etsy, Amazon, ASOS, and Zappos are some of the eCommerce companies that mastered the art of building the best shopping cart experience.
 The key to their success may be owing to their products or services, but not only.
 All share a common bond: they applied strategies to decrease shopping cart abandonment and emphasize the competitive advantage that differentiates them from competitors.

 Here are some quick tips that helped Apple, Amazon, Etsy and other benchmarking eCommerce websites achieve their success in creating the best shopping cart practices.
 You can apply these principles in your eCommerce platform like our customers on CS-Cart platform did it.

 Quick checklist to improve your shopping cart customer experience:

 #1 – Place your shopping cart and menu in a visible location